 Self-Repair

 The web breaks constantly.
 Selectors change, APIs version, auth tokens rotate, desktop permission channels disappear, and CLIs change flags.
-Uni-CLI is designed to fail as data, not as an opaque log line.
+Uni-CLI is designed to fail as structured data with a bounded repair path.

 The Problem